Gretchen Morgenson: The Wall Street Journal

 In November, 2017, Wall Street Journal investigations editor Michael Siconolfi announced that Morgenson was joining the paper's investigative team as a senior special writer, working closely also with reporters in the money and investing group and the financial enterprise group.

+NBC News

+In December 2019, Morgenson left the Wall Street Journal to become senior financial reporter in NBC News's Investigations unit.

 Personal life

 She is married, has a son and lives in New York City.